Where to Find Authentic Taiwanese Breakfast in Vancouver...

 Xian Doujiang (Savory Soy Milk) is the ultimate comfort drink.
 As described, it's warm, freshly made soy milk curdled to a silky, chunky texture and seasoned with vinegar, pickled vegetables, dried shrimp, and cilantro.
 It's rich, umami, and deeply satisfying on a cold morning.
 A bowl is usually $4-$ 5.
 If you're new to it, share one bowl with your table to try it.

 Fan Tuan (Taiwanese Sticky Rice Roll) is the ultimate portable breakfast.
 Sticky glutinous rice is wrapped around a core of youtiao for crunch, along with pork floss (rousong), pickled radish, and sometimes an egg.
 It's then rolled into a tight cylinder.
 The combination of soft, salty, sweet, and crunchy is incredible.
 It's filling and often costs $5-$ 7.
-You can find excellent versions at Cindy's Palace in Richmond (8300 Capstan Way #1088) or at Meet Fresh.
+You'll find good versions at the rice-roll and bakery-style shops in Richmond's Golden Village listed in the table above.

 | Dish Name | Description | Key Texture | Avg.
 Price in Vancouver | Best For | | Danbing | Thin egg crepe rolled with fillings & sauce. | Soft, chewy, savory. | $6.50 - $8.50 | First-timers, a light meal. | | Shaobing You Tiao | Fried dough stick in a clay oven flatbread. | Flaky, crispy, layered. | $5.00 - $7.00 | A hearty, handheld classic. | | Xian Doujiang | Savory curdled soy milk soup with toppings. | Silky, chunky, umami-rich. | $4.50 - $5.50 | Adventurous eaters, cold days. | | Fan Tuan | Sticky rice roll with youtiao, pork floss, pickles. | Chewy, crunchy, substantial. | $5.50 - $7.50 | A portable, complete meal on the go. | | Sweet Soy Milk | Fresh, warm soy milk, lightly sweetened. | Smooth, creamy, comforting. | $3.00 - $4.00 | A simple, sweet drink alongside food. |